simon-donike/DepthDif/docs/experiments.md

 How sparse target works in this experiment:
 - start from valid observed `x` pixels
 - randomly hide a fraction of those observed pixels from model input
-- compute loss only on the hidden subset (not on the full image)
+- compute loss only on the hidden subset (not on the full image).
+This is the main difference to the `ambient`-style training, where the loss is pulled over all pixels that are  `valid_mask==1`.

 Observation:
 - reconstruction quality remains strong on the synthetic setup with EO + degradation